sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

            0        1        2        3        4        5        6        7        8        9        10
 ```

+## RM failure mode

+In case that RM fails a deadline, the failure mode, is that the tasks with lower priorities fail first.
+Actually this is a very safe way to fail, because in RM the lowest priority, are supposed to be the less
+critical tasks.
+This makes this failure mode has a lower impact, that if the case would be that the most
+critical task missed their deadlines.

 EXAMPLE: COMPARATION RM with RR/FAIR
 ====================================

 RR/Fair scheudling can fail, when RM can succed.

+**note:** RR stands for Round Robin.

 ```
 we have an harmonic example